Canadian Immigration Updates

 • Tu, Qingshi (Forestry biomass and bioproducts; Earth and related environmental sciences; Systems engineering; Environmental engineering; Biomass (Energy); Sustainable Development; Modelization and Simulation; Biofuels and bioproducts; climate change; Computational modeling; Forest biorefineries; Industrial ecology; Life cycle assessment; Sustainable bioeconomy; Machine Learning)

-• van der Ven, Hamish (Sustainable supply chain governance, Impacts of online activism on business behaviour)
+• van der Ven, Hamish (Sustainable supply chain governance; Sustainable production; Impacts of digital technologies on the environment; Transnational governance; International Political Economy; Environmental governance)

 • Wang, Guangyu (business management, climate change, conservation, forest management, forest policy, land-use change)

-• Wiesner, Felix (Fire Safety; Timber Construction; Timber Engineering; Wood Products)
+• Wiesner, Felix (Engineering design; Fire Safety; Timber Construction; Timber Engineering; Wood Products; Fire protection)

 • Wolkovich, Elizabeth (Forestry sciences; biodiversity; climate change; Conservation science; Global change; Plant communities; Plant invasions; Population and ecosystem ecology; Temporal ecology; Winegrapes)